- Explore Bhutan's religious heartland, Bumthang

 - Jambay Lhakhang was founded in 7th century by Tibetan King Songtsen Gompo.
 Guru Rinpoche is said to have taught the local king from the temple roof in the 8th century.

 - Chamkhar Lhakhang was originally a nine-story ‘iron castle’ palace belonging to 8th-century King Sidhu Raja.
-It was replaced by the more modest building in the early 20th century.
+It was replaced by a more modest building in the early 20th century.
 It houses the ritual dance masks used at the Jampay Lhakhang Festival in late autumn.

 - Kurjey Lhakhang is named after the sacred power place where Guru Rinpoche left an imprint of his body on the solid rocks, which can be seen from inside the shrine.
 There are three large temples within the complex, surrounded by 108 stupas.
 Upon entering, the first temple to the right is Guru Lhakhang, which houses the cave, dating from 1652.
 The middle temple, Sampalundrup, was built by the first King Ugyen Wangchuk in 1900, during his tenure as Trongsa Penlop.
 The third temple was recently constructed under the patronage of Her Majesty Queen Mother Ashi Kesang Wangchuk.